Created: 23 Oct 2023

 • Provide information about the market opportunity you're addressing.
 Show market size, growth, and trends.

-Your MVP solves an actual problem.
-Revisit the problem statement you formulated at the start of the process.
-Try making it more personal and tangible.
-Emphasize why it’s a relevant issue and how it impacts your target audience.
-Demonstrate how your MVP helps solve those problems.
+Your MVP can solve real-life problems.
+Reflect on the problem statements you formulated at the beginning of this process.
+See if you can make the problem statement more personal and realistic.
+Explain why it’s relevant to the problem and how it affects your target audience.
+How does your MVP help solve their problems?

 Building relationships with potential investors

-There are several steps you can take to make your search for an investor that is a perfect match for your startup more effective.
+Several steps can be made to increase the effectiveness of your search for an investor who is going to become a perfect match for your startup.

-Join industry-related events, conferences, and start-up meet-ups.
-Try attending some events where investors or venture capitalists usually congregate.
+Attend industry-related events, conferences, and start-up meet-ups.
+Go for some events where potential investors or venture capitalists tend to be present.

-Develop an elevator pitch for your start-up.
-Explain what you are trying to do and why you have decided to develop an MVP.
-Do not only join events but actually network with other people there.
-Ask questions, strike conversations, and show genuine interest in other people's projects.
+Make an elevator pitch for your start-up.
+Explain what you are doing and why you have chosen to create an MVP.
+However, attend these events but also network with others who attend them.
+Ask questions, initiate conversations, and be genuinely interested in other people’s start-ups.

 Presenting your MVP to investors